Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Introduction

-The upscattering of UCN is a major source of UCN loss after their production in a superthermal moderating medium.
-In this process, UCNs absorb energy from the thermally-excited elementary excitations of the medium and escape.
-The UCN loss from this process in $^{4}\rm{He}$ was calculated long ago by Golub\cite{Golub:1979fk, Korobkina:2004fk}.
-This loss mechanism is proportional to the temperature via $\frac{1}{{{\tau _{ph}}}} \sim {\rm{T}^7}$ in the temperature regime $0.5{\rm{K}} \le {\rm{T}} \le {\rm{1.5K}}$.
-The temperature of superfluid helium should therefore be kept as low and as stable as possible to minimize the UCN loss.
-There are other less important loss mechanisms from the UCN moderator due to absorption by any residual $^{3}\textrm{He}$ in the liquid, wall losses, or inelastic scattering by He gas molecules, as well as two-phonon excitation processes.
-The last two factors can also be reduced with a lower and stable temperature of the superfluid $^{4}\textrm{He}$.
+However, the great emphasis would be placed on the difference between two excitation processes in the UCN conversion probability: the single-phonon excitation process is more than one order of magnitude more probable than the multi-phonon process at the $T \to 0$ limit\cite{Schmidt-Wellenburg:1uq}.
+On account of above observation, it becomes obvious that the main key to enhance the UCN production in a superfluid $^{4}\mathrm{He}$ converter is to increase the differential flux of incoming neutrons with their kinetic energy near $1\mathrm{meV}$ so that more cold neutrons can be downscattered to UCNs through the single-phonon excitation mode than multi-phonon mode.

+So far, the superthermal UCN source has been realized only at large neutron facilities, either spallation or reactor-based neutron source, where high flux of neutron is available.
+However, superfluid $^{4}\mathrm{He}$ UCN sources cited at these facilities have yet to meet this condition, more UCN production through the single-phonon excitation than multi-phonon excitations, properly due to their limited moderation power to produce cold neutron spectrum\cite{Masuda:2012uq,2019arXiv191208073S}.

+Liquid $\mathrm{H}_{2}$ and liquid $\mathrm{D}_{2}$ are the most common cold moderator media available in the high power neutron facilities.
+Typical cold neutron spectra from these moderators show their peak flux near a few $\mathrm{meV}$, but drop quickly in the region of $1\mathrm{meV}$ where the single-phonon excitation band of superfluid $^{4}\mathrm{He}$ exists.
+Therefore, the efficiency of UCN production in the $^{4}\mathrm{He}$ would still be rather poor.
+For this reason, superfluid $^{4}\mathrm{He}$ UCN sources cited at these facilities have a tendency to increase overall neutron flux to get more UCNs by increasing proton beam power or locating the neutron source close to reactor source.

-One, therefore, wants more cold neutrons near $1\mathrm{meV}$ feeding the UCN moderator and stable low temperature operation for a superfluid $^{4}\textrm{He}$ superthermal source.
-For UCN sources cited at spallation or reactor-based cold neutron facilities, however, it is quite challenging to meet these conditions simultaneously.
-Neutron spectra from liquid $\textrm{H}_{2}$ or $\textrm{D}_{2}$ cold moderators at these neutron facilities normally have peak energy which are far higher than 1meV and therefore do not optimally match the single-phonon excitation band of superfluid $^{4}\textrm{He}$.
-Neutrons away from this energy introduce an additional thermal heat load on the moderator vessel and medium through neutron capture reactions.
+However, neutrons away from this energy introduce an additional thermal load on the moderator vessel and medium through neutron capture reactions.
 If one is too close to the neutron source, the heat load from fast neutrons and gammas emitted from the reactor core or spallation target becomes prohibitive.
+There are other superfluid $^{4}\mathrm{He}$ UCN sources located at the end of cold neutron beam lines accepting only neutrons with an energy of $1\mathrm{meV}$.
+In this case, these sources can handle reduced heat loads but still have to compromise with low UCN density due to the limited intensity of cold neutron flux after the filtering.